awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-format.md

 The double quote characters are required as shown, both for the field names and the values\.
 The quote characters must be simple quotation marks \(0x22\), not slanted or "smart" quotation marks\.

-If an object element referenced by a JSONPath expression is not found in the JSON data, COPY attempts to load a NULL value\.
+If an object element referenced by a JSONPath expression isn't found in the JSON data, COPY attempts to load a NULL value\.
 If the referenced object is malformed, COPY returns a load error\.

-If an array element referenced by a JSONPath expression is not found in the JSON or Avro data, COPY fails with the following error: `Invalid JSONPath format: Not an array or index out of range.` Remove any array elements from the JSONPaths that don't exist in the source data and verify that the arrays in the source data are well formed\.
+If an array element referenced by a JSONPath expression isn't found in the JSON or Avro data, COPY fails with the following error: `Invalid JSONPath format: Not an array or index out of range.` Remove any array elements from the JSONPaths that don't exist in the source data and verify that the arrays in the source data are well formed\.

 The JSONPath expressions can use either bracket notation or dot notation, but you cannot mix notations\.
 The following example shows JSONPath expressions using bracket notation\.